Washington and Lee University Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Washington and Lee, approximately 25% of students took out student loans averaging $7,284 a year.
-That adds up to $29,136 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Washington and Lee, approximately 26% of students took out student loans averaging $6,892 a year.
+That adds up to $27,568 over four years for those students.

 The student loan default rate at Washington and Lee is 1.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Washington and Lee Graduates Make?students who graduate with a bachelor's degree from Washington and Lee make about $76,100 a year during their first few years of employment after graduation.
-That's great news for Washington and Lee students since it is 91% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Washington and Lee Graduates Make?bachelor's degree recipients from Washington and Lee make around $76,100 per year during the early years of their employment.
+This is good news for future Washington and Lee graduates since it is 91% more than the average college graduate's salary of $39,802 per year.

 Location of Washington and Lee University